Datona-Labs/datona/README.md

 > contractCode=duration_sdac
 ```

 Then we will deploy a new instance of the contract on the blockchain.
-The contract's constructor takes two parameters: permittedRequester and contractDuration (in days)
+The contract's constructor takes two parameters: permittedRequester and contractDuration (in days).

 ```
 > datona deployContract $contractCode $requester 1 --key owner